-North Atlantic's assets include dock facilities for off-loading crude oil feedstock and for loading refined products.
-These facilities include two berths connected to the onshore tank farm by an 800 foot causeway and a 2,800 foot approach trestle combination.
-The dock facilities handle approximately 220 vessels each year with North Atlantic owning and operating two tugboats to assist with berthing and unberthing tankers.
+Harvest's Downstream assets include dock facilities for off-loading crude oil feedstock and for loading refined products.
+The dock facilities handle approximately 220 vessels each year with Harvest owning and operating two tugboats to assist with berthing and unberthing tankers.
 One tugboat, acquired in 1999, is equipped with firefighting capability while the other is equipped with oil spill response capability.